The Wonderful World of Windows

 Aleks Selection – http://walkowska.com

-Window shopping was synonymous with being in the city and moreover offered women a legitimate reason to be able to move around in public without a chaperone.
-In the late 1800s it was a minor scandal to move around in public without a male chaperone because not everyone was happy about the intrusion of women into urban life.
+Window shopping was a big part of ‘being in the city’ and offered many women a legitimate reason to be able to move around in public without a chaperone.
+In the late 1800s it was a minor scandal to be seen in public without a chaperone because not everyone was happy about the emancipation of women in urban life.
 Many looked down on females who walked the streets alone and even newspaper columnists condemned their shopping habits as “salacious acts of public consumerism.”